Resident Return Visas & Australian Citizenship

 The RRV can be granted for different periods depending on the application pathway:

-- Five-year RRV – If you have lived in Australia as a permanent resident for a total of two years in the five years before applying.
+• Five-year RRV – If you have been physically present in Australia as a permanent resident for a total of two years in the five years before applying.

-- One-Year RRV – If you have lived in Australia as a permanent resident for less than two years in the five years befory applying, but have substantial ties to Australia
+• One-Year RRV – If you have been physically present in Australia as a permanent resident for less than two years in the five years before applying, but have substantial ties to Australia

 You can apply from inside Australia or outside Australia, however, you may be subject to additional criteria depending on location.